-Building your own gaming PC can seem a little daunting, especially when it comes to the financial factor.
-How do you build something that’s cutting-edge enough that it can run recent game releases, but economical enough that you don’t need to take out a considerable loan just to afford all of it?
+So, how do you build a gaming PC that’s cutting-edge enough that it can run recent releases, but economical enough that you don’t need to take out a considerable loan just to afford all of it?

 It is very, very easy to spend an absurd amount of money putting a gaming PC together.
 The latest, top of the line GPUs alone can consume a considerable chunk of your budget.
 Add in processors, storage and memory, and I honestly wouldn’t blame you for having a little cry as you read out those prices.
 Oh, and don’t forget you still have to consider things like monitors, a keyboard and game controllers.